dribbleanalytics/davis-defense/README.md

 DAVIS stands for defensive average value below ideal stats.
 We used the following stats for DAVIS:

-- Steals
+- STL
-- Blocks
+- BLK
-- Steal %
+- STL%
-- Block %
+- BLK%
-- Defensive field goals attempted (DFGA)
+- DFGA
 - DWS
 - DBPM
-- Defensive rating (DRTG)
+- DRTG

 We normalized each stat between 0 and 1 to avoid stats having different weights on DAVIS (i.e. DRTG has a higher range than STL, so without normalization, we would naturally weight it more).